vimalloc/flask-jwt-extended/docs/optional_endpoints.rst

 Partially protecting routes
 ===========================

-There may be cases where you want to use one endpoint for both protected and unprotected data.
-In these situations, you can use the :func:`~flask_jwt_extended.jwt_required` decorator.
+There may be cases where you want to use the same route regardless of if a JWT is present in the requst or not.
+In these situations, you can use :func:`~flask_jwt_extended.jwt_required` with the `optional=True` argument.
 This will allow the endpoint to be accessed regardless of if a JWT is sent in with the request.

+If no JWT is present, :func:`~flask_jwt_extended.get_jwt` and :func:`~flask_jwt_extended.get_jwt_header`, will return an empty dictionary.
+:func:`~flask_jwt_extended.get_jwt_identity`, :attr:`~flask_jwt_extended.current_user`,
+and :func:`~flask_jwt_extended.get_current_user` will return None.

-If a JWT that is expired or badly constructed is sent in with the request, an error will be returned instead of calling the protected endpoint as if no token was present in the request.
+If a JWT that is expired or not verifyable is in the request, an error will be still returned like normal.

 .. literalinclude:: ../examples/optional_protected_endpoints.py